sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 Labeled photo of the MAKE3 arm.

 The next sections provide the **Bill of Materials** for the MAKE3 arm and control devices, organized by the OpenSCAD files.
 The files are divided into major assemblies, to keep the files from getting large.
-There are three major assembly documents (Claw_Assembly, Controllers, and the MAKE3_Assy) and a number of other "included" files that are used to make these three main documents ("use" is another type of included file in OpenSCAD).
+There are three major assembly files (Claw_Assembly, Controllers, and the MAKE3_Assy) and a number of other "included" files that are used with these three main files ("use" is another type of included file in OpenSCAD).
 Within the files, there are `modules` or `functions` that break up the code into sub-assemblies, details and other functions.

 ## MAKE3_Assy.scad (imports Claw_Assembly.scad)